Planning enforcement notice: Mast Quay Phase II

 How long do the current tenants have to leave?

-As an appeal has now been lodged, the Comer Homes Group appeals the Council’s enforcement notice it does not need to demolish Mast Quay Phase II unless it loses the appeal.
-The Comer Homes Group would then have a year to comply with the Council’s enforcement notice to demolish the towers – ample time to give its tenants notice to leave.
+The Comer Homes Group has lodged an appeal against the Council’s enforcement notice.
+It does not need to demolish Mast Quay Phase II unless it loses the appeal.
+The Comer Homes Group would then have to comply with the Council’s enforcement notice to demolish the towers and give its tenants suitable notice to leave.
+The timeframe for this will be confirmed by the inspector.

 Who should the Comer Groups tenants contact with concerns?